Issue Template

 description | Template explanation, required | Used to explain the purpose of the template |

-title | Preset title for the Issue, optional | Double quotes are required if the title contains Chinese |
+title | Default title for the Issue, optional | Use double quotes if it contains Chinese |

-labels | Labels for the Issue, supports multiple, optional | Multiple labels require square brackets; if the label does not exist, it will not display when creating an Issue |
+labels | Labels for the Issue, optional, supports multiple | Multiple labels should use brackets; if the label does not exist, it will not be displayed when creating an Issue |

 assignees | Default assignee for the Issue, optional | Username of the assignee; if the user does not exist, it will be ignored |

-body | Form configuration content, required | Supports various form types; for detailed configurations, refer to YAML Form Syntax |
+body | Form configuration content, required | Supports various form types; for detailed configuration, refer to YAML Form Syntax |

 Configuring the Template Selector (config.yml)